sarahshields77/Group9COMP308Project/README.md

 > Create these databases in MongoDB Compass or mongosh before starting:
 >  `auth-service-db`
 >  `community-service-db`
+>  `business-service-db`

    start the services:
-   in server/auth-service and server/community-service run:
+   in server/auth-service, server/community-service, and server/business-service run:
 ```bash
 npm run dev
 ```

 the auth-service will run at http://localhost:4001/graphql
-the community-service will run at http://localhost:4002/graphql
+the community-service will run at http://localhost:4002/graphql the business-service will run at http://localhost:4003/graphql

-3. Install dependencies and Start the Microfrontends:
+1. Install dependencies and Start the Microfrontends:
     In the `client/auth-app` directory, install the required dependencies and start the Authentication app:
 ```bash
 npm install